paweljarosz/defarc/README.md

 	local asset_table = defarc.get_asset() -- will return a saved asset, if there is any saved (selected by below functions)
 ```

-### .select_asset_by_id(asset_id)
+### select_asset_by_id(asset_id)
 Selects and saves a table with asset data inside DefArc module.
 One need to provide a proper asset id, otherwise it will save nil.

 * **PARAMETER:** `asset_id` (string) - an id of a asset from Arcweave JSON